OctopusDeploy/blog/blog/2021-05/deploying-nodejs/index.md

 Bamboo has a built-in step that will execute `npm` commands.
 Select that step and enter `install` as the `Command` to run.

 :::warning
-Though the step exists in Bamboo, you still need to install the Node `Executeable` on the build server and define it's location in Bamboo administration -> Executables.
+Though the step exists in Bamboo, you still need to install the Node `Executable` on the build server and define its location in Bamboo administration -> Executables.
 :::

 :::hint